 For services hosted or managed by Client:

-- Maintaining adequate server resources, bandwidth, and hosting infrastructure to support delivered applications
+• Adequate server resources, bandwidth, and hosting infrastructure are maintained to support delivered applications

-- Implementing and maintaining appropriate security measures including firewalls, SSL certificates, backups, and access controls
+• Appropriate security measures are implemented and maintained.
+Firewalls, SSL certificates, backups, and access controls are included

-- Timely payment of third-party fees including hosting, domains, licenses, API usage, and cloud infrastructure fees
+• Timely payment is made of third-party fees.
+Hosting, domains, licences, API usage, and cloud infrastructure fees are included

-- Promptly applying security patches, updates, and maintenance as recommended by the Company
+• Security patches, updates, and maintenance are applied as recommended by the Company

 4.4 Consequences of Non-Cooperation

-If Client fails to fulfill obligations outlined in this section:
+If Client fails to fulfil obligations outlined in this section:

 5. Payment Terms